Random Domino Tilings and the Arctic Circle Theorem: Introducing Bias

 at the next time-step, so that the number of mismatches within the block will increase from 1 to 3.
 If the initial state of the joint process is

 then the density of mismatches will increase from $1/3$ to nearly $1$.

 It is nevertheless true that when $p$ is less than one-half, the proof of Theorem 3 given above carries over in a straightforward way, showing that the Markov measures introduced in the preceding paragraph (with $p$ fixed and $d$ varying) are the only stationary translation-invariant probability measures.
 Hence, the north and south frozen regions are indeed bounded by the prescribed arcs of ellipses.
-In the case where $p$ is greater than one-half, the heuristic method described at the beginning of section~\Monotonicity~leads one to a differential equation that is satisfied by the ellipse, so we feel confident that this is in fact the correct answer.
+In the case where $p$ is greater than one-half, the heuristic method described at the beginning of section~\ref{sec:monotonicity}~leads one to a differential equation that is satisfied by the ellipse, and later work (see \cite{CEP}) confirmed that this is in fact the correct answer.

 It is interesting to note that if one takes the limiting behavior of the biased exclusion process in discrete time as $p \rightarrow 0$, the elliptical arc tends in shape to a parabolic arc (once a renormalization is made to compensate for the fact that the arc is getting smaller).
 This is reassuring, since the discrete-time exclusion process should ``converge'' to the continuous-time exclusion process as $p \rightarrow 0$ when time is re-scaled, and since (as was remarked earlier) the continuous-time process was shown by Rost to yield a parabolic arc as its asymptotic profile.